MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ### Remarks

 The first template function assumes that there are as many elements in the range beginning at first2 as there are in the range designated by [first1, last1).
-If there are more in the second range, they are ignored; if there are less, then undefined behavior will result.
+If there are more in the second range, they're ignored; if there are less, then undefined behavior will result.

 The range to be searched must be valid; all iterators must be dereferenceable and the last position is reachable from the first by incrementation.

 The time complexity of the algorithm is linear in the number of elements contained in the shorter range.

-The user-defined predicate is not required to impose an equivalence relation that symmetric, reflexive, and transitive between its operands.
+The user-defined predicate isn't required to impose an equivalence relation that symmetric, reflexive, and transitive between its operands.

 ### Example